On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsection{Conformal manifolds}

 We begin by reviewing the context of conformal pseudo-Riemannian manifolds.
-A \emph{conformal manifold} is a pair $(M,[g])$, where $M$ is a smooth manifold and $[g]$ is the \emph{conformal class} of a pseudo-Riemannian metrics $g$, namely
+A \emph{conformal manifold} is a pair $(M,[g])$, where $M$ is a smooth manifold of dimension\footnote{Throughout this paper, all results can be extended to dimension $n=2$, if one restricts to Lorentzian surfaces that are moreover endowed with a $(\Ein^{1,1},\PO(2,2))$-structure, see Remark \ref{rmk_dim_2}.} $n\geq 3$, and $[g]$ is the \emph{conformal class} of a pseudo-Riemannian metric $g$, namely

 The \emph{signature} of a conformal manifold is a pair of integers $(p,q)$ referring to the number of negative and positive signs for the metric $g$, respectively.
 A tangent vector $v\in TM$ is called \emph{lightlike} (resp. \emph{timelike}, \emph{spacelike}) if $g(v,v)$ is null (resp. negative, positive).
 These notions are independent of the choice of a metric in the conformal class.
-A curve is said to be lightlike (resp. \emph{timelike}, \emph{spacelike}) if its tangent vector at every point is lightlike (resp. \emph{timelike}, \emph{spacelike}).
+A curve is said to be \emph{lightlike} (resp. \emph{timelike}, \emph{spacelike}) if its tangent vector is lightlike (resp. timelike, spacelike) at every point.
 More generally, it makes sens to say that a smooth submanifold $\Sigma\subset (M,[g])$ has a certain signature.

-Concerning pseudo-Riemannian invariants, such as the Levi-Civita connection or curvature tensor, most of them fail to be invariant under conformal changes.
+Concerning pseudo-Riemannian invariants, such as the Levi-Civita connection or the curvature tensor, most of them fail to be invariant under conformal changes.
 Hence, pseudo-Riemannian geodesics do not admit a conformal meaning.
-However, the notion of unparametrized \emph{lightlike} geodesic has a conformal meaning.
+However, the notion of \emph{lightlike pregeodesic}, namely a lightlike curve that can be reparametrized into a geodesic, has a conformal meaning.

 \begin{thm} Two conformally equivalent metrics have the same lightlike pregeodesics. \end{thm}